 - Geiger counters detect ionizing radiation.
 They're wonderfully agnostic about the source, so they'll happily go nuts if you point them at, say, a cathode ray tube.
 They're also remarkably insensitive to gamma rays unless properly constructed; they actually react to secondary electrons kicked out of the material surrounding the detector tube by high-energy photons (gamma rays).

-- The Church of Happyology uses these.
+- The Church of Scientology uses these.
 Depending on who you ask, they detect how unhappy you are, or how many dead souls have glomped onto your body.
-Or maybe how tightly you grab the metal cans of the thing.
+Or maybe they just detect how tightly you grab the metal cans of the thing.